jaredhowland/jaredhowland.github.io/content/presentations/small-data-erl.md

 ![Slide 020][20]

 * Data management is a broad field with a lot of components associated with it
-* This data management wheel outlines a few of them as defined by the Data Management Association’s “Data Management Body of Knowledge” Framework (2<sup>nd</sup> edition) ([definitions from DAMA-DMBOK: Data Management Body of Knowledge (2<sup>nd</sup> Edition)](http://proquest.safaribooksonline.com.erl.lib.byu.edu/book/databases/business-intelligence/9781634622479/chapter-1-data-management/idparadest_19_html))
+* This data management wheel outlines a few of them as defined by the Data Management Association’s “Data Management Body of Knowledge” Framework (2<sup>nd</sup> edition) ([definitions from <span class="caps">DAMA-DMBOK</span>: Data Management Body of Knowledge (2<sup>nd</sup> Edition)](http://proquest.safaribooksonline.com.erl.lib.byu.edu/book/databases/business-intelligence/9781634622479/chapter-1-data-management/idparadest_19_html))
     * **Data governance**: Central to all of data management.
 Provides direction and oversight for data management by establishing a system of decision rights over data that accounts for the needs of the library
     * **Data architecture management**: the structure of a library’s logical and physical data assets and data management resources
     * **Data modeling & design**: is the process of discovering, analyzing, representing, and communicating data requirements in a precise form called the data model